Leaderboard

 Popular Content

-2. We're looking for sales rep for commission based sales.
+We're looking for sales rep for commission based sales.
 15% reoccurring commission for all online sales (classes, subscriptions, & ads).
 Work from anywhere!
 Enjoy upgraded community membership benefits as a sales rep!
-PM your resume to me with your sales and online experience - @Lisa
+PM your resume to me with your sales and online experience - @Lisa4 points

-4. Hey!
+Hey!
 Wondering if there is anyone from the Western Slope in this group.
-I would love to socialize/get together with like minded women over on this side of Colorado.
+I would love to socialize/get together with like minded women over on this side of Colorado.2 points

 2 points